MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-quick-create-vm-windows-powershell.md

 ---
-title: Create a Windows Server VM by using PowerShell in Azure Stack | Microsoft Docs
+title: Create a Windows Server VM by using PowerShell in Azure Stack Hub | Microsoft Docs
-description: Create a Windows Server VM with PowerShell in Azure Stack.
+description: Create a Windows Server VM with PowerShell in Azure Stack Hub.
 services: azure-stack
 documentationcenter: ''
 author: mattbriggs